goldstack/goldstack/README.md

 \[Video: Video Guide]\(https://www.youtube.com/embed/9rug-hhkxSc)

-Many modules need to deploy resources to a domain, for instance for a [static website](./../modules/static-website-aws) or for an [API server](./../modules/lambda-express).
-Goldstack modules can provide the DNS configuration required but you need to specify the [Route 53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) that the DNS entries should be added to.
+Many templates need to deploy resources to a domain, for instance for a [static website](./../modules/static-website-aws) or for an [API server](./../modules/lambda-express).
+Goldstack templates can provide the DNS configuration required but you need to specify the [Route 53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) that the DNS entries should be added to.
 You can either use an already existing hosted zone or create a new one.

 ### Creating a new hosted zone